open-atmos/PySDM/paper/paper.md

 ```

 ### Immersion Freezing
+This release of `PySDM` introduces representation of immersion freezing,
+  i.e. freezing contingent on the presence of insoluble ice nuclei immersed
+  in supercooled water droplets.
+There are two alternative models implemented; in both cases the formulation
+  is probabilistic and based on Poissonian model of heterogeneous freezing.
+The two models embrace, so-called, singular and time-dependent approaches and
+  are based on the formulation presented in @Shima_et_al_2020 and
+  @Alpert_and_Knopf_2016, respectively.
+In the singular model, the relevant introduced particle attribute is the freezing temperature
+  which is randomly sampled at initialisation from an ice nucleation active sites (INAS) model;
+  subsequently freezing occurs in a deterministic way upon encountering ambient
+  temperature that is lower than the particle's freezing temperature.
+In the time-dependent model, the relevant introduced particle attribute is the insoluble
+  material surface which is randomly sampled at initialisation;
+  freezing is triggered by evaluating probability of freezing at instantaneous
+  ambient conditions and comparing it with a random number.
+For the time-dependent model, the water Activity Based Immersion Freezing Model (ABIFM)
+  of @Knopf_and_Alpert_2013 is used.
+The dynamic is introduced by specifying whether a singular model is used, and additional particle
+  attributes must be initialised accordingly.
 ```python
 from PySDM.dynamics import Freezing builder.add_dynamic(Freezing(singular=False))
 ```

 TODO #835 (Sylwester): attribute initialisation: freezing temperature for singular, immersed surface for time-dep
 TODO #835 (Sylwester): explain how to pass INAS or ABIFM constants